 The area was part of the erstwhile Ambala district of the large and prosperous Punjab Province.
 Post partition, when Lahore went to Pakistan, Indian Punjab was left without a capital.
 Chandigarh was declared the capital city.
-As Chandigarh was the capital city of two states, it was declared a union territory of India.
+As Chandigarh was the shared capital city of both Haryana and Punjab, it was declared a union territory of India in 1966.

-The city has a pre historic past.
-The modern city is exists on a wide lake as evident from the aquatic and amphibian fossil remains of found.
-The area was also a part of the Harappan civilization.
-The region experiences cold dry winter, hot summer and tropical rains.
+The city has a prehistoric past.
+The modern city exists on a wide lake as evident from the aquatic and amphibian fossil remains of found.
+The area was also a part of the Harappan civilisation—the region experiences cold dry winter, hot summer and tropical rains.

-Chandigarh is a well planned town, a representation of modern architecture.
-The brain child of the French Architect, Le Corbusier; it nestles in a picturesque setting in the foothills of Shivalik hills.
-Declared a UT in 1966, it serves as the joint capital of both Punjab and Haryana.
+Chandigarh is a well-planned town, a representation of modern architecture.
+The brainchild of the French Architect, Le Corbusier; it nestles in a picturesque setting in the foothills of Shivalik hills.
 The name of the city is derived from the 'Chandi Temple' located in the vicinity.

-For sports promotion, various facilities of international standards and latest ground equipments have been provided to trainees and sports academies.
+For sports promotion, various facilities of international standards and the latest ground equipment have been provided to trainees and sports academies.

 Bean shaped Sukhna Lake is a major tourist attraction.
 The unique Rock Garden, creation of Nek Chand, built with municipal waste is another tourist attraction.
 It expresses the importance of balancing industrial development and sound environmental practices.

 Delhi finds prominent reference and evidence of continuous inhabitation since at least the 6th century BC right from the times of the epic Mahabharata.
-Its control passed from one ruler/dynasty to another, the Mauryas, Pallavas, Guptas and then during the 13th to 15th centuries to the Turk and Afghan.
-Finally after the Mughals in the 16th century, in the latter half of the 18th century and early 19th century, Delhi was ruled by the British.
+Its control passed from one ruler or dynasty to another - the Mauryas, Pallavas, Guptas and then during the 13th to 15th centuries to the Turk and Afghan.
+Finally, after the Mughals in the 16th century in the latter half of the 18th century and early 19th century, Delhi was ruled by the British.
 After the British capital was shifted from Kolkata in 1911, Delhi became the centre of all activities.
 It was made a Union Territory in 1956.

-Wheat, bajra, jowar, gram and maize form the major food crops.
-However, emphasis has now shifted to more remunerative options like vegetables and fruit crops, dairy, poultry-farming, floriculture, etc.
+Wheat, bajra, jowar, gram and maise form the major food crops.
+However, the emphasis has now shifted to more remunerative options like vegetables and fruit crops, dairy, poultry-farming, floriculture, etc.

 Delhi is well connected by air, rail and roads with all parts of India.

 Indira Gandhi International Airport (earlier known as Palam airport) caters to both Domestic and International flights to and from New Delhi.
-Prior to IGI, Safderjung Airport used to be the primary airport for Delhi but it is closed to civilian traffic now.
-Hindon Airbase which is in close proximity to Delhi exclusively serves the Indian Air Force flights.
+Before IGI, Safdarjung Airport used to be the primary airport for Delhi, but it is closed to civilian traffic now.
+Hindon Airbase which is close to Delhi, exclusively serves the Indian Air Force flights.

 Old Delhi Railway station, New Delhi Railway Station, Hazrat Nizamuddin Railway Station, Anand Vihar Terminal Railway Station, Sarai Rohilla Railway Station and Delhi Shahdara Junction Railway Station share the load of Railway traffic in Delhi.

-Inter-state bus terminals at Kashmeri Gate, Sarai Kale Khan and Anand Vihar connect Delhi to all the states of the country.
+Inter-state bus terminals at Kashmere Gate, Sarai Kale Khan and Anand Vihar connect Delhi to all the states of the country.

 Keeping in view the rising vehicular pollution and chaotic traffic condition Mass Rapid Transit System (MRTS) was started in Delhi.
-The metro rail project (under implementation in some areas) successfully running in many corridors uses state-of-the-art modern technology providing affordable, fast better connectivity to the commuters between Delhi and NCR (National Capital Region).
+The metro rail project, successfully running in many corridors, uses state-of-the-art modern technology providing affordable, fast better connectivity to the commuters between Delhi and NCR (National Capital Region).

-Being a cosmopolitan city, Delhi is the absolute combination of tradition and modernity, with the world class metro trains, shopping malls, airport as well religious places, monuments and heritage sites.
+Being a cosmopolitan city, Delhi is the absolute combination of tradition and modernity, with the world-class metro trains, shopping malls, airport as well as religious places, monuments and heritage sites.
 All major festivals of India are celebrated here.
 Some tourism festivals and fairs have become regular annual events organised by Delhi Tourism and Transportation Development Corporation.